Is Tamsulosin like Viagra? All You Need To Know

 Why can’t you take Viagra with Tamsulosin

-According to physician Luis Garcia Bunuel, taking Tamsulosin and Viagra can cause a drop in blood pressure
+According to physician Luis Garcia Bunuel, taking Tamsulosin (Flomax) and Viagra can cause a drop in blood pressure.

-It is because Tamsulosin is an alpha-blocker that causes vasodilation.
+It is because both medicines dilate blood vessels, which can lower blood pressure.
 On some occasions, reduced blood flow in the brain may lead to a stroke.

 There may be severe consequences to combining the two medicines.